Summary

 Things to consider:

-• how the team use agile ways of working (opens in new tab), tools and techniques
+• how the team uses agile ways of working, tools, and techniques

 • changes to the service are based on user research feedback and testing.
 The children and families design history documents how they've done this